Axonius/crews-control/README.md

 - If you distribute a derivative work that includes GPL-licensed dependencies, you must release the source code of the entire work under the GPL.
 - You must include a copy of the GPL license with any distribution of the work.

-### How to Use This Project

-To use this project while complying with the licenses:
-1. Keep the main project code and the `requirements.txt` file separate when possible.
-2. Clearly indicate which parts of your project are under the MIT license and which parts are under the GPL if you make modifications or distribute the project.

 ## Contribution

 Contributions to the main project code should be made under the terms of the MIT License.
-Contributions to the `requirements.txt` file should comply with the GPL.
+Contributions to the `requirements.in`, `requirements.txt` files should comply with the GPL.

 ## Third-Party Licenses